ec-europa/europa-component-library/framework/components/ecl-footers/README.md

 - about the Commission's new web presence
 - resources for partners
 - cookies
 - legal notice: a text area notifying the end user of legal information with an inline link for more information
 - contact
+- Europa analytics

 ### Custom footer (non mandatory)